vogelito/glacierprotocol/_docs/before-you-start/overview.md

 infection.

 The way to defeat these attacks is to detect them before we actually use the flawed data.
-We can detect such an attack by replicating the entire data generation process on two sets of eternally quarantined hardware, from different manufacturers.
+We can detect such an attack by making sure each signatory replicates the entire data generation process on two sets of eternally quarantined hardware, from different manufacturers.
 If the process generates identical data on both sets of hardware, we can be highly confident the data is not flawed because it would have to be an identical